 Christopher J. BeichnerPresident & CEO firstname.lastname@example.org

-Christopher J. Beichner has 15 years of experience as an entrepreneur, non-profit executive, regional planner, and community and economic developer.
+Christopher J. Beichner has more than 15 years of experience as an entrepreneur, non-profit executive, regional planner, and community and economic developer.
 Chris is the President and Chief Executive Officer of Allegheny Land Trust.
 His role as CEO is to set a vision, fundraise, and measure results.

 He has held various leadership positions in community and economic development organizations including the director of a Pittsburgh-based community development corporation, and the director of a regional economic development agency.
 In his career, Chris has raised millions of dollars in direct resources, which has leveraged over $270 million in public and private investments.